clarissacarcha/samplemob/README.md

 PUNCH GACCESS KEYSTORE FILE

-1. Clusters
-2. Express Delivery
-3. QR
-4. Cancellation Reason (Confirm if customer needs cancel reason)

-5. Notify Riders of New Deliveries (Once in 5 minutes)(View details with Accept Button)
+1. Notify Riders of New Deliveries (Once in 5 minutes)(View details with Accept Button)
-6. Notify Customers of Their Orders (Notification > Click > Details > Track.
+2. Notify Customers of Their Orders (Notification > Click > Details > Track.
 Doesn't exist in My Deliveries)
-7. Limit viewing of history 15 days
+3. Limit viewing of history 15 days
-8. Delegated Booking, make not instant.
+4. Delegated Booking, make not instant.
 Have rider accept delegated orders.
-9. Sender/Recipient icons in map.
+5. Sender/Recipient icons in map.

-pogi rating conditional
+Done.

+1. Cancellation with reason customer and rider.
+2. Customer update profile pictures.
+3. Refactor Notification.
+4. Notifying Riders of new delivery.

+# PENDING

+1. Notification on New Orders
+2. Notification on All Customers
+3. Enterprise Delegation

+Search Near Restaurants
+Select
+See Menu
+Add To Cart
+Check Out
+Un

+Fix Loop Issue on no network when getting orders
+When accepting order, make sure that is its not expired, cancelled, or deleted